 |Students are expected to apply the insights, skills and techniques acquired during the first year of study to a number of case studies and assignments drawn from different planning contexts.
 As in a professional office, students will work in teams to obtain experience in cooperative action and in the management of time and effort.
 Projects will be selected in order to expose students to the complexity of real problems, and to suggest the range of policy and planning issues which students might encounter after graduation.
 Senior practitioners in the Toronto region also work with students in the Workshop.|

-|PLA1107Y: Current Issues Paper||TBA||Wednesdays, 6-8pm (fall and winter sessions)||SS5017A||Core||MSc Pl only|
+|PLA1107Y: Current Issues Paper||TBD||Wednesdays, 6-8pm (Fall and Winter)||SS5017A||Core||MSc Pl only|

 |Each student will prepare a planning report addressing a current planning issue in the student’s specialization.
 The topic will be formulated jointly by the student and a faculty advisor and written in consultation with professionals in the field.
 The final report will be presented to an evaluation panel of faculty and visiting professional planners.
 In preparation for the writing of the report, students will meet regularly during the fall term in order to develop further their ability to fashion practical and effective arguments.
 Practicing professionals will be invited to the class to participate in these sessions and to discuss strategies formulated in response to the professional challenges encountered.|

-|PLA2000H: Advanced Planning Theory (PhD)||K. Goonewardena||Tuesdays, 5-8pm||SS5064||Core (PhD)|
+|PLA2000H: Advanced Planning Theory||K. Goonewardena||Tuesdays, 5-8pm||SS5064||Core||PhD Pl only|

-|This course we collaboratively map the territory of planning theory, exploring and describing those areas of the theoretical landscape that resonate with your research and practice.
+|In this course we collaboratively map the territory of planning theory, exploring and describing those areas of the theoretical landscape that resonate with your research and practice.
 We draw on interdisciplinary literatures and philosophies, grounded in case studies.
 The role of the planning academic and our responsibility to urban issues are discussed.
 Themes of transformation, policy and power, representation and culture, displacement and inequity, public space and urban form, mobility and movement are woven throughout.|

 |This is a CR/NCR seminar series in which faculty members, students and invited speakers will present and discuss the findings of their current research.|